index

 Implications for Navigation

-During exploitation phase, optimize for the current paradigm.
+During the exploitation phase, optimize for the current paradigm.
 Gains come easily through applying established methods.
 Investments in mainstream technology, conventional education, and incremental improvements generate returns.
 The productive strategy involves maximizing output within existing constraints.

-During saturation phase, prepare for transition.
+During the saturation phase, prepare for transition.
 Diminishing returns signal approaching crisis.
 Overhead costs accelerate while gains decrease.
 The productive strategy shifts toward diversification, exploration, and resilience-building.
 Maintain optionality for post-breakthrough landscape.

 Individual strategy: Develop skills complementary to AI rather than competing with it.
 Focus on domains requiring genuine understanding, ethical judgment, and human connection—precisely what current systems lack.
 Prepare for post-breakthrough economy where human-AI collaboration replaces human-only or AI-only work.